 Regulatory litigation and compliance attorney Richard B. Newman has been cited as an authority in conjunction with a petition for a writ of certiorari filed with the Supreme Court of the United States on the issue of whether the Federal Trade Commission is authorized to seek, and a district court to grant, monetary remedies against those that have violated the FTC Act.
 He has also been quoted by numerous media outlets on compliance issues, including an interview concerning celebrity endorsement guidelines on Inside Edition.

 Scroll to the bottom of the page to see our recent Representative Experience.
 Articles that Mr. Newman has authored about responding to Civil Investigative Demands and state Attorney General subpoenas can be seen, here and here.
-When evaluating providers of regulatory compliance and defense legal services, closely scrutinize whether potential attorneys actually possess the industry-specific experience conveyed in their marketing materials.

 The firm imparts preventative guidance on risk-minimization issues and develops strategic campaigns that comply with applicable advertising and marketing laws, regulations and policies.
 We work side-by-side with our clients to anticipate industry developments and formulate strategic compliance measures that go a long way toward avoiding regulatory scrutiny in the first place.

 As a distinguished FTC and state Attorney General regulatory compliance, investigation and litigation defense law firm, we also have the experience to critically examine best business practices while effectively maximizing revenue.